-- Nonprofit and tax-exempt status: In "good status" as a nonprofit corporation in the State of Florida and 501(c)(3) tax-exempt status from the Internal Revenue Service (IRS) or be a unit of federal or local government such as a municipal agency - Corporate address in Broward County - Regional organizations with at least a three-year history of providing programs in Broward may apply for support of a program or programs taking place in Broward County - New Regional organizations, seeking funding from Broward County, will need to demonstrate a three-year history of providing cultural arts programming in Broward County, prior to applying - Local focus: Arts programs and projects must occur in Broward County - Grant Cycle: Arts programs and projects must occur during the applicable grant cycle - The proposed program's primary purpose must be the creation or utilization of arts and/or culture - The Cultural Division funds ongoing programs and projects.
+- Nonprofit and tax-exempt status: In "good status" as a nonprofit corporation in the State of Florida and 501(c)(3) tax-exempt status from the Internal Revenue Service (IRS) or be a unit of federal or local government such as a municipal agency. - Corporate address in Broward County. - Regional organizations with at least a three-year history of providing programs in Broward may apply for support of a program or programs taking place in Broward County. - New Regional organizations, seeking funding from Broward County, will need to demonstrate a three-year history of providing cultural arts programming in Broward County, prior to applying. - Local focus: Arts programs and projects must occur in Broward County. - Grant Cycle: Arts programs and projects must occur during the applicable grant cycle. - The proposed program's primary purpose must be the creation or utilization of arts and/or culture. - The Cultural Division funds ongoing programs and projects.
 The Division defines a program as a specific, identifiable project, event, or event series that has a distinct and consistent focus, format, and objective.
-Programs and projects may be large or small, existing or new, ongoing or one-time events.
-They must take place in any publicly accessible venue in Broward County - An organization may submit only one application per grant cycle - A first-time applicant to the Cultural Division is eligible to apply only at the \$5,000 grant tier regardless of the project budget - A first-time applicant organization must submit an operating budget for the past year which demonstrates revenues in excess of the amount of the award requested - A first-time applicant organization must have provided cultural arts programming services in Broward County for a minimum of twelve (12) months following the date of incorporation, and
+Programs and projects may be large or small, existing, or new, ongoing, or one-time events.
+They must take place in any publicly accessible venue in Broward County. - Programming includes components that allow for audience participation or immersion in an artistic and programmatic focus in the cultural arts, interdisciplinary or multidisciplinary arts including, but not limited to, media, science, history, or diverse cultural heritages. - An organization may submit only one application per grant cycle. - A first-time applicant to the Cultural Division is eligible to apply only at the \$5,000 grant tier regardless of the project budget. - A first-time applicant organization must submit an operating budget for the past year which demonstrates revenues in excess of the amount of the award requested.

+- A first-time applicant organization must have provided cultural arts programming services in Broward County for a minimum of twelve (12) months following the date of incorporation. - Provided cultural arts programming services, in a given discipline(s), in Broward County for a minimum of one uninterrupted year prior to the date of the application deadline.